 The chair of the ECA SIG13 is the chairperson of the Alajos Kálmán Prize Committee and sets up the Prize Committee.
 The Committee consist of five members, of whom one is delegated by the Hungarian Chemical Society (HCS).
 The Alajos Kálmán Prize Committee is an independently convened group that works in confidence to discuss the candidacies for the Kálmán Prize.
 The presidents of the ECA and the HCS monitor the process through general reports from the chairperson of the selection committee, but they are in no way involved in the details of the deliberations or conclusions of the selection committee on the individual candidacies.

-The chairperson of the Alajos Kálmán Prize Committee issues a call for nominations in March in the year the prize is awarded.
-Nomination closes usually the 1st of June of the same year (in 2019 this is the 1st of August).
+The chairperson of the Alajos Kálmán Prize Committee issues a call for nominations in January in the year the prize is awarded.
+Nomination closes this year at the 15th of April.

 Nominators may be ECA Individual Members, or any person from a national member of ECA, or any Corporate Affiliated Member.
 The nominator must ensure a signed acceptance of the nomination by the nominee.
 The nominator must indicate briefly why the candidate is nominated and may include matters such as publication record and the impact of his/her research in the scientific community.